SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 After the temporary constants are declared, they can be used within the case's code block.
-Here, they are used to print the categorization of the point.
+Here, they're used to print the categorization of the point.

 This ``switch`` statement doesn't have a ``default`` case.
 The final case, ``case let (x, y)``,